thoth-tech/documentation/docs/Company Tasks/Task 2.3P/Task 2.3P.md

 Short-term:

 - Various documentation to supplement current documents in order to better meet company needs
-- Reviewed and improved documentation to better the state of documentation across the whole company
+- Reviewed and improved documentation and handbook to better the state of documentation across the whole company
+- Help product specific documentation team to operate more effectively

 Long-term:

 - Reviewed and improved company policies, guides, and Onboarding and Offboarding procedures
 - Improvements to the Company Handbook
+- Enhancing company policies and procedures

 #### Project Members